The Forever King

 The Forever King is a fantasy book written by Molly Cochran and Warren Murphy, the authors of Grandmaster, which reached #3 on The New York Times bestseller list.
 The Forever King is the first in the Forever King Trilogy.
 The second title is The Broken Sword: King Arthur Returns while the third book is called The Third Magic.
 Robert Jordan, author of The Wheel of Time calls The Forever King "a fresh and exciting view of the Arthur legend.”

 Set in modern and medieval times, the antagonist Saladin has lived through many of the world's ages by using the Holy Grail, until he loses it.
 The Cup finds its way into the hands of ten-year-old Arthur Blessing.
 Now Hal Woczniak must protect Arthur and the Grail from the madman Saladin, who kills anyone that ever stands in his way or between him and the Cup.
 The Forever King is 55 chapters divided into three sections titled, “Book One: The Boy,” “Book Two: The Cup,” and “Book Three: The King.”

-Summary

-From the front inside flap of The Forever King:

-In a darkened house not far from the place where Camelot may once have stood, a madman schemes.

-Once the cup that men call the Holy Grail was his.
-Soon it will be his again.
-The Grail's protectors are few and weak: an alcohol-soaked ex-FBI agent; a courtly old gentleman who once, long ago, held awesome power; and a ten-year-old boy.

-Arthur Blessing is no ordinary boy.
-The Grail is his by chance, this time, but the power to keep it-is his by right.

-Now he must stay alive long enough to use that power.

-Arthur needs a defender, a man of great strength, skill, purity, and faith.
-Fate has given him Hal Woczniak, a broken-down drifter plagued by nightmare memories of a dead child.
-When Hal quit the FBI, he practically quit the human race as well.

-Now, at the darkest time in his life, he is offered the chance to redeem himself.

-One he failed to save a child.
-Once he failed to save a world.